How to Build Your Trading Career from Inexperience to Mastery

 Finding the right teacher or mentor is very challenging.
 Everything is global and we have access to so many schools of thought and style, it can be very intimidating trying to pick who might be the perfect mentor.

 Here we have to go back to the basics and tell you not to be surprised if, when you take a mentor, it doesn’t work out for you.
-Your mentor has a different personality than you and what has worked for his or her doesn’t automatically mean it will work for you.
+Your mentor has a different personality than you and what has worked for him or her doesn’t automatically mean it will work for you.
 Believe us when we say that you shouldn’t try to imitate anyone else’s success.

 Learning and Failing with a Mentor

 In order to successfully learn from a mentor, you must understand that you can only take things from understanding, rather than imitation.
-If it’s not working, it doesn’t necessarily mean the mentor is bad or a scam.
-It might just mean that your personality doesn’t work with their way of teaching.
+If it’s not working, it doesn’t necessarily mean the mentor is bad or a scam, it might just mean that your personality doesn’t work with their way of teaching.

 After the Studies Are Over